guyleonard/orchardDB/README.md

 #### System Tools
  * SQLite 3

+#### Databases
+ * NCBI Taxdump - from ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
+ * Place the names.dmp and nodes.dmp file in to the cloned repository

 ## Usage
 Firstly you must set up your database, and then secondly populate it with your sequence data as detailed below.